aidando73/bitbucket-syntax-highlighting/manual-tests.md

 - Push a change to a PR and reload the page and check if they're still highlighted
 - Go to a PR with comments and sort by recent comments.
 Check if the highlighting is still working.
 - Find a PR with a renamed file and check if the highlighting is still working.

+### Super Slow Tests
+- Go on firefox and test the above steps